 Key Takeaways

-- Stacking Multiplies Your Coverage: If you insure multiple vehicles, Oklahoma law may allow you to combine — or "stack" — UM/UIM limits across each vehicle, dramatically increasing the total protection available to you.
+- Stacking Can Increase Available Coverage: If you insure multiple vehicles, Oklahoma law may allow you to combine — or "stack" — uninsured or underinsured motorist limits, but current policies do not stack automatically.

 - Anti-Stacking Clauses Are Common: Insurance companies routinely include policy language designed to prevent stacking.
 Oklahoma courts have struck down some of these provisions — but the enforceability depends on the specific policy language and how the coverage was offered.